About energy&stuff - how to safely make it through the 21st century

 After 10 years of mostly scientific work on understanding our human ecosystem, energy&stuff is IIER's first public outreach project.
 Given the very negative societal dynamics observed around the world, with hate and blame on the rise, we consider it relevant to instill a sense of reality into the discussion, hopefully supporting a different and more constructive dialogue moving forward.

-The road ahead: leading to "the great simplification"
+The road ahead: leading to the "Great Simplification"

-Two choices: keep ignoring reality or design a positive future
+The choice: keep ignoring reality or design a positive future

 Three key objectives